ofiscal/tax.co/python/_old/vat-prelim/README.md

+# What this is

+This is the code we used to build data and report results before we had the official version of the ENPH.
+It is now obsolete.

 # Pitfalls

 If a vat subsample is used to generate statistics (including diagrams), some of those statistics might be NaN or Inf even though they would not be if generated from the full sample.